russell0627/games_for_bored_people/assets/quizzez/text/dinosaur_taxonomy.md

 - Torosaurus,
 - Triceratops.

-When most people talk about Triceratops they just say Triceratops which is only the Genus Triceratops there are two known species of triceratops which are "horridus" or "prorsus" but Triceratops is only the genus.
-Genus is the classification right above the species of an animal.
-The Genus Triceratops has two species:
+Not every genus has different species.
+Triceratops has 2 species:

 - Triceratops horridus
 - Triceratops prorsus

-They are both very similar but are slightly different and that makes them different species.
-Tyrannosaurus almost had two more species other than rex, but they decided that they were actually just the same dinosaur with normal variations.
+Species are almost always very similar to the others in the Genus.
+The different species do have some difference in features.
+The differences are sometimes very minor like a difference in horn length, size, or shape.
+Tyrannosaurus however, only had one species.
+There was a debate between paleontologists about whether specimens found would split the genus into 2 species.
+It ended up being decided that the geunus Tyrannosaurus only had one species.